Israel-Hamas negotiations spurred by Trump ceasefire plan to start, fueling cautious hope for end to Gaza war

 "The technical teams will again meet Monday, in Egypt, to work through and clarify the final details," Mr. Trump said of the talks in Sharm el-Sheikh.
 "I am told that the first phase should be completed this week, and I am asking everyone to MOVE FAST.
 I will continue to monitor this Centuries old 'conflict.'
 TIME IS OF THE ESSENCE OR, MASSIVE BLOODSHED WILL FOLLOW – SOMETHING THAT NOBODY WANTS TO SEE!"

+"At this very moment, President Trump's comprehensive plan to release all remaining hostages and

+finally end this terrible war is on the table," the forum says in its letter.
+"For the first time in months, we are hopeful that our nightmare will finally be over.
+We are confident that he will not rest until the last hostage is brought home, the war has ended, and peace and prosperity are restored to the people of the Middle East."

-Egypt's foreign ministry said the talks would focus on "establishing the necessary humanitarian and logistical conditions for implementing a prisoner exchange deal between Israel and Hamas."
+Egypt's foreign ministry said the talks beginning Monday would focus on "establishing the necessary humanitarian and logistical conditions for implementing a prisoner exchange deal between Israel and Hamas."

 The talks will also "address the details of the process in line with the plan proposed by U.S. President Donald Trump, aimed at ending the war and alleviating the suffering of the Palestinian people in Gaza," Egypt's foreign ministry said.